I Have a Question...

 How often do you meet with your advisor?

 What do I do if my advisor doesn't get back to me?

 It is the advisor's job to stay in touch with you and offer all the advising help you need.
 If you do not get a response, try to meet your advisor in her or his office during scheduled office hours.
 Note that faculty are not required to report during the summer and winter breaks.
-If you are unable to get a reply from your advisor by phone or email during those times and your question is urgent, fill out the "Contact Us" form.
+If you are unable to get a reply from your advisor by phone or email during those times and your question is urgent, come to the math office.

 At the start of your academic career, you will be taking some general education (GE) courses and beginning math and support courses.
 The lower division math courses are Math or Math 30P, Math 31, Math 32 and Math 42.
 Support courses are non-math courses required by your major (for example, Physics 50 is a support course for the BA Math program).
 It is important that you start taking your Math courses as soon as possible.
 When planning your schedule, start with the math courses you need to take.
 Then add the support courses.
 Lastly, fill in your schedule with your general education (G.E.) courses.

 By the time you are taking Math 32, you and your advisor should make an academic plan for the remainder of your undergraduate career.
 Your advisor will help you select electives and will recommend a plan which is best suited to your needs and abilities.
 At this time, you may discuss your future plans such as career objectives and graduate school plans.
 This would help your advisor suggest courses and co-curricular activities like internships and summer research.